-The ESP Step-up Transformer ( TMPN ) matches the VSD output voltage with the downhole motor (PED) requirements using multiple manual voltage taps.
+The ESP step-up transformer (SUT) matches the VSD output voltage with the ESP motor requirements using multiple manual voltage taps.

 - Compensate for voltage drops in long power cables.

-- Provide the specific nameplate voltage required by the downhole motor.
+- Provide the specific nameplate voltage required by the ESP motor.

-- Oil-filled Construction: The transformer is filled with dielectric oil for cooling and insulation, making it suitable for continuous outdoor operation in extreme environments.
+- Oil-filled construction: The transformer is filled with dielectric oil for cooling and insulation, suitable for continuous outdoor operation in extreme environments.

-- Expansion Tank: Most units feature an external expansion tank to manage oil volume changes due to temperature fluctuations during operation.
+- Expansion tank: Most units have an external expansion tank to manage oil volume changes with temperature.

-The TMPN is usually positioned between the Variable Speed Drive (VSD) and the wellhead.
+The SUT is usually positioned between the variable speed drive (VSD) / ESP control panel and the wellhead.
 During commissioning, selecting the correct tap is vital:

 - Undervoltage: Leads to insufficient torque and motor stalls.